 Travel and Research Grants

-Grants are available from the College of Liberal Arts (partially funded by the department) for travel to present research results or for travel or other expenses necessary to complete the thesis or dissertation.
+Grants are available from the College of Arts and Sciences (partially funded by the department) for travel to present research results or for travel or other expenses necessary to complete the thesis or dissertation.
 The amount varies and the application process is very simple; you may get an application from the College office.
 After receiving a grant, you will need to make arrangements with departmental bookkeeping in order to get reimbursed for your expenses.
 Requests must be made 30 days before travel, but can be made at any time of the year.

 The department encourages PhD students to seek travel and research funding for the dissertation (from all possible sources) early in the program.
-PhD students may apply for a College of Liberal Arts Dissertation Award after completing coursework.
+PhD students may apply for a College of Arts and Sciences Dissertation Award after completing coursework.
 International Programs keeps a database of funding sources for international research; most sources are for faculty use, but often graduate students are eligible.
 PhD candidates may apply through the department for National Endowment for the Humanities Dissertation Grants in the fall (deadlines are posted).
 Applicants must be U.S. citizens in good standing and have their dissertation proposals approved.
 The College selects ten nominees from the humanities and forwards their applications to NEH.

 Mini-grants are awarded by the Office of Graduate and Professional Studies on a competitive basis three times per year.
 OGAPS issues them to further graduate student research and to defray travel expenses for students presenting research at professional meetings.
 Graduate students may apply for consideration through submission of a research proposal by the OGAPS deadlines.
 Information is available from OGAPS.